-With our increasing use of technology, is it necessary to teach children handwriting?
+With our increasing use of technology, is it necessary to teach handwriting in primary schools?
 Research suggests that the benefits of teaching handwriting go beyond simply writing (Dinehart, 2014).
 There is increasing evidence of a link between the fine motor skills required in handwriting and the development of cognitive skills which lay the foundation for later academic success.
 When children write letters, they demonstrate better letter recognition skills which means they learn to read quicker.

 Research suggests that the process of forming letters while handwriting activates neural pathways that are associated with strong reading skills.
 In fact, handwriting plays a crucial role in the formation of these brain networks which underlie the development of strong reading skills.
 These brain connections are only made when children are engaged in handwriting activities, not when tracing or typing letters (James & Berninger, 2019).

 Therefore, replacing handwriting instruction with keyboarding skills in the primary school years can be detrimental to students development of literacy skills.
 “Switching to keyboarding before students have developed handwriting skills may reduce their ability to recognise letters” (MacKenzie, 2019) which impacts their letter-writing fluency and overall reading development.

 When children learn to write by hand, they not only learn to read more quickly, but they are better able to generate ideas and retain information.
 Berninger (cited in Konnikova, 2014) found when children wrote text by hand, they produced more words, more quickly than on the keyboard, but they also expressed more ideas.

 Why teach handwriting?